bluewolf-beyond/selector/README.md

 extend this class instead.
 That way you only need to implement the first signature of the `evaluate` method which takes only a single sObject instance.

+### FieldReference class

+Represents an abstract reference to an sObject field.
+It uses inversion of control to allow the library to get the value of an sObject field without knowing whether the reference is a String or a Schema.sObject field.

+ * abstract class

+   * FieldReference# ***getFrom***( sObject record )

+Returns the value of the referenced field on the given sObject.

+    Id accountId = idReference.getFrom( theAccount )

+ * factory methods

+   * FieldReference. ***build***( Schema.sObjectField field )

+Returns a FieldReference encapsulating the given field.

+    FieldReference idRef = FieldReference.build( Account.Id )

+   * FieldReference. ***build***( String field )

+Returns a FieldReference encapsulating the field represented by the given string.
+If there is no '`.`' character, the reference behaves as it would with the equivalent Schema reference (and it would be safer to use that).
+If the given string contains a period, the reference will traverse sObject relationships as expected.

+    FieldReference parentAccountIdRef = FieldReference.build( 'Account.Id' );

+The difference between `idRef` and `parentAccountIdRef` is that the former would be legally used only on an Account object, whereas the latter could be used on any sObject with a lookup named 'Account'.